ms2data/ms2-quick-start/README.md

 In a normal workflow, you would review the generated model and adjust it to be more applicable to your needs and the underlying data.
 For the purposes of this demo, you can leave the model as is and move on to the next step.
 However, it's worth noting that the quality of query generation is directly related to the quality of the semantic model.
 So for real-world use cases you will want to build the most complete and accurate model possible.

-### Build a Notebook Data Story
+### Develop a Notebook Data Story

-In the file view, create and open a new file called "sales_performance.malloynb".
+In the file view, create and open a new file called `sales_performance.malloynb`.
 Open the command palette and select "MS2: Suggest Analysis Topics".
 You will be prompted to enter a description for the notebook.
 You can try something like:

 > Explore product sales performance across various dimensions like product category, brand, distribution method, etc.